wildmountainfarms/solarthing-android/README.md

 * Implementing a "sell" status.
 Some systems are able to give power back to the grid, it might be useful to have information that dynamically appears if we are selling
 * On the current system I test with, amp hours is not supported, this would be a useful feature to have if the system supports it.
+* I am unable to test 230V FX setups.
+I believe the implementation is correct, but it is mostly untested

 ### Future changes to make
 * Add option to rename generator to something like "Power Grid" for systems that use